Break-Resilient Codes: Code Construction

 where the last transition follows since the actual number of breaks~$t_1+t_2$ is at most the security parameter~$t$.
 The proof is concluded since a~$(k+2t,k)$ Reed-Solomon code can correct~$2t$ erasures. \end{proof}

-The preceding lemmas enable the decoder to correctly affix all fragments in~\texttt{Z-FRAGMENTS}, as seen in the following theorem. \begin{theorem} The \textbf{while} loop starting at line \ref{line:WhileBegin} will eventually terminate, and by then every fragment in~\texttt{Z-FRAGMENTS} is correctly affixed to~$\bfy'$. \end{theorem} \begin{proof} Note that the assumptions in Lemma~\ref{lemma:boundHigherLevelSignatures} are true for level-$1$ signatures.
-Together with Lemma~\ref{lemma:RecoverAllSignaturesInALevel}, line~\ref{line:repairSigs} at the first iteration of the \textbf{while} loop outputs a KV store~\texttt{SIGNATURES} such that for every level-$0$ signature that begins at index~$i$ in~$\bfy$,~$\texttt{SIGNATURES}[i]=\bfy[i:i+c\log m -1]$.
-It also allows correct placements of fragments containing a level-$1$ signature in~\texttt{Z-FRAGMENTS}.
+The preceding lemmas enable the decoder to correctly anchor all fragments in~\texttt{Z-FRAGMENTS}, as seen in the following theorem. \begin{theorem} The \textbf{while} loop starting at line \ref{line:WhileBegin} will eventually terminate, and by then every fragment in~\texttt{Z-FRAGMENTS} is correctly anchored to~$\bfy'$. \end{theorem} \begin{proof} Note that the assumptions in Lemma~\ref{lemma:boundHigherLevelbeacons} are true for level-$1$ beacons.
+Together with Lemma~\ref{lemma:RecoverAllbeaconsInALevel}, line~\ref{line:repairSigs} at the first iteration of the \textbf{while} loop outputs a KV store~\texttt{BEACONS} such that for every level-$0$ beacon that begins at index~$i$ in~$\bfy$,~$\texttt{BEACONS}[i]=\bfy[i:i+c\log m -1]$.
+It also allows correct placements of fragments containing a level-$1$ beacon in~\texttt{Z-FRAGMENTS}.

-By induction, signatures (in all levels), as well as the fragments containing them, will be correctly affixed to~$\bfy'$.
-Recall that by Lemma~\ref{lemma:atLeastOneSig}, every fragment in~\texttt{Z-FRAGMENTS} contains at least one signature, and as a result, the \textbf{while} loop eventually terminates with every fragment in~\texttt{Z-FRAGMENTS} being correctly affixed to~$\bfy'$. \end{proof}
+By induction, beacons (in all levels), as well as the fragments containing them, will be correctly anchored to~$\bfy'$.
+Recall that by Lemma~\ref{lemma:atLeastOneSig}, every fragment in~\texttt{Z-FRAGMENTS} contains at least one beacon, and as a result, the \textbf{while} loop eventually terminates with every fragment in~\texttt{Z-FRAGMENTS} being correctly anchored to~$\bfy'$. \end{proof}